nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Items in square brackets are optional.<br>
   e.g `add contact -n NAME [-p PHONE_NUMBER] [-a ADDRESS] [-e EMAIL] [-t TAGNAME...]` can be used as `add contact -n Aaron -p 12345678 -a Baker Street 12 -e aaron123@gmail.com -t Frontend` or as `add contact -n Aaron -e aaron123@gmail.com`.

-* `CONTACT_ID` is the number that is on the left of the contact's name in each contact card.

 * Items with `…`​ after them can be used multiple times.<br>
   e.g. `[-t TAGNAME...]` can be used as `-t Frontend`, `-t Frontend -t Java` etc.

-* `TAGNAME` is case sensitive.
-For example, a contact can have tags `Frontend` and `frontend` at the same time.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `-n NAME -t NOTE_TITLE`, `-t NOTE_TITLE -n NAME` is also acceptable.